chardebeer/ShopifyMigrate/README.md

 - Articles (mapped to a blog of the same handle.
 Comes along with their metafields)
 - Pages (along with their metafields)

-## Setting it all up
+## Set up
-You'll first need to [create 2 private apps](https://help.shopify.com/en/manual/apps/private-apps#generate-credentials-from-the-shopify-admin "Read Shopify's documentation on how to create a private app").
-One needs read access on the source store, the other needs read/write on the destination store.
+You'll first need to create an application on each store.
+One needs read access on the source store (source), the other needs read/write (destination store).

 Here are the access copes that will be required:
 - Store content like articles, blogs, comments, pages, and redirects